otisdog8/news-express-api/writeup.md

 ## What it does
 ---
 MyNewsWire allows you to get relevant news on topics you like that go beyond just a Google search.
 It allows users to get customized news in one click.
-Users can select their location and interests to get the most recent news, and they can subscribe to our email newsletter for a daily dose of customized news feeds.
+Users can select their location and interests to get the most recent news and subscribe to our email newsletter for a daily dose of customized news feeds.

 ## How we built it
 ---